haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 # Theory 1: Georeferencing & digitizing

-## Data sources
+## Spatial data sources

 - Data sources
 - Data source methods
 - Be critical of the data

 But what if the data we need isn't already available or outdated?
-That's when we start gathering or making our own data, a method for .
+That's when we start gathering or making our own data, and where digitizing comes in.

 ## Digitizing